installation

 Cross-section of a solar cell showing the P-N junction, photons hitting silicon, and electrons flowing through the circuit

 A solar panel turns sunlight into electricity.
-Easy headline, but the actual physics involves quantum mechanics, semiconductor doping, and a couple of clever engineering tricks that took 150 years to figure out.
-The good news: you don't need a physics PhD to understand it.
-You need to know what photons do when they hit silicon, what a P-N junction does to the resulting electrons, and what an inverter does with the current that comes out the other side.
-If you want the current-generation stage on its own, our piece on how solar panels make electricity drills into just that step.
-Here's the full process, from the surface of the sun to the outlet in your wall, suitable for beginners.
+Easy headline, but the physics involves quantum mechanics, semiconductor doping, and a few clever engineering tricks that took 150 years to work out.
+You don't need a physics PhD.
+You need to know what photons do when they hit silicon, what a P-N junction does to the freed electrons, and what an inverter does with the current.
+Want just the current-generation stage?
+Our piece on how solar panels make electricity drills into it.
+Here's the full path, from the sun to the outlet in your wall.

-The most surprising thing I learned working on solar systems was how little of the physics is "new".
-The photovoltaic effect was demonstrated in 1839.
-The semiconductor theory behind P-N junctions came together in the 1940s alongside the first transistors.
-What changed in the last 30 years is manufacturing scale: panels went from $300/W to $0.10/W between 1956 and 2025 (Lawrence Berkeley NREL data), enough to take a physics curiosity to a 1.6 TW global industry.
-The full arc, from Becquerel's 1839 observation to today, is in our piece on how solar power started.
+The thing that surprised me most working on solar systems was how little of the physics is new.
+The photovoltaic effect dates to 1839, and the semiconductor theory behind P-N junctions came together in the 1940s alongside the first transistors.
+What changed in 30 years is manufacturing scale: panels went from $300/W to $0.10/W between 1956 and 2025 (Lawrence Berkeley NREL data), turning a curiosity into a 1.6 TW global industry.
+The full arc is in our piece on how solar power started.

 What Is the Photovoltaic Effect?